SadorDev/CodeWars-Kata/README.md

 ```

 ### Kata 4

-break down the code step by step:
+Break down the code step by step:

 1. Lowercasing the Input: